Daytime activities for adults

 One afternoon per workshop per week is devoted to sports.
 Whether it is a massage by one of the two physiotherapists, relaxing in the Jacuzzi, psychomotor training, gymnastics or a long walk, these activities support the team members’ well-being and health.

-The Day Activity Center opened in 2002 to provide daytime activities for persons with autism.
+The Day-time activity service opened in 2002 to provide daytime activities for persons with autism.

-The Foundation has 3 Day Activity Centers: in Munshausen. in Rambrouch and in Dudelange.
+The Foundation has 3 Day-time activity service: in Munshausen in Rambrouch and in Belvaux.

-The Day Activity Center team of educators meets every Friday to discuss care and organisational matters relating to the various workshops.
+The Day-time activity service team of educators meets every Friday to discuss care and organisational matters relating to the various workshops.

-Click here to see the list of accessories and produce made in the Day Activity Center
+Click here to see the list of accessories and produce made in the Day-time activity service